divyeshradadiya/divyeshradadiya/README.md

 <h3 align="center">The Software Developer from Hello World </h3>

-<p align="center">I'm a full stack software Developer and Singer.
+<p align="center">I'm a Intermediate Full-stack software Developer and Singer.
 I enjoy making Web applications and Singing as they both require a lot of creativity, and there's no limits to what we can do.
 I learn to always learn more to become a better programmer with better version of myself.</p>

 ---